Rogue's Passage card art

 How often is Rogue's Passage drawn in a Commander game?

-What turn does Rogue's Passage usually get played?
+What turn does Rogue's Passage typically enter the battlefield?

 Is Rogue's Passage legal in Commander?